 This whole experiment was a worthy experience.
 I’m a bit sad I didn’t do it earlier, but better now then never.
 If you have time to try something similar, I heartily recommend it.

 So, after all this, did I make you wonder what else is on my ten year list? ;)

-Update: I did a quick follow-up to this post with the feedback I received afterwards–check it out.
+Update: I wrote a quick follow-up to this post with the feedback I received afterwards.